VAR admit Lo Celso red card decision was wrong after Spurs midfielder's stamp on Azpilicueta | Goal.com

-VAR admit Lo Celso red card decision was wrong after Spurs midfielder's stamp on Azpilicueta
+VAR admits Lo Celso red card decision was wrong after Spurs midfielder's stamp on Azpilicueta

 Saturday's VAR has admitted to reaching the wrong decision after Tottenham's Giovani Lo Celso avoided being sent off following a reckless challenge on Chelsea captain Cesar Azpilicueta.